Tanisha-gautam/Astro-Website/README.md

 # AstroWebsite
-You can find every information related to field of astronomy
+You can find every information related to the field of astronomy